 Background

 The use of probabilistic sensitivity analysis (PSA) in cost-effectiveness models is strongly encouraged and widely used.
 (1,2) Relationships between parameters should be represented in the PSA.
-This paper discusses methods for handling one such type of relationship, namely parameters that are known or strongly suspected to be monotonically related.
+This paper discusses methods for handling one such type of relationship, namely parameters that are known to be monotonically related.

 As an example of a monotonic relationship in health economic evaluation, consider a hypothetical disease with two levels of severity: moderate and severe.
 Although there may be uncertainty about the health-related quality of life (HRQL) associated with being in either state, there is also a strong expectation that a patient will have a lower HRQL when the disease is in the severe state than the moderate state.
 If many estimates are produced independently for each health state, then on occasion the monotonicity assumption will be violated, meaning that some estimates of the HRQL in the severe state are higher than corresponding estimates of the HRQL in the moderate state.
-Despite this monotonic relationship, the two variables are not simple, analytic derivatives of each other with perfect correlation, such as y=2x.
+Despite this monotonic relationship, the two variables are not simple, analytic derivatives of each other with perfect correlation.
 Because of this, there is also need to appropriately represent stochastic variation and uncertainty in estimating both parameters.

-This paper uses summary estimates derived from a hypothetical individual patient dataset (IPD) to compare independent sampling with nine other methods which may be more appropriate for handling the monotonicity assumption.
+This paper uses summary estimates derived from a hypothetical individual patient dataset (IPD) to compare independent sampling with nine other methods detailed in the methods section, which may be more appropriate for handling the monotonicity assumption.
 Results from each method were compared with the bootstrapped estimates from the IPD.
 Methods which performed better were assessed tested further using a second hypothetical dataset.

 The Montonicity Assumption

 The monotonicity assumption can be stated more formally as follows.
 We define U1 as the HRQL in health state 1, and U2 as the HRQL in health state 2.
-Our assumption is that health state 1 is less severe than health state 2, and so our expectation is that U1 ≥ U2.
+Our assumption is that health state 1 is associated with higher HRQL than health state 2, and so our expectation is that U1 ≥ U2.
 Due to estimation uncertainty, we do not know the true value of either U1 or U2, but instead have a range of estimates U1 for U1 and U2 for U2, such that Uk ~ fk(θk), where k∈{1, 2}, fk refers to a stochastic function, and θk to parameters used within that function.
 Within PSA, M realisations of U1 and M realisations of U2 will be generated.
 If Uki indexes the ith realisation of Uk, then the monotonicity condition requires that U1i≥U2i, or equivalently U1i- U2i≥0 , for all i ={1, 2, …, M}.

 Methods